2Ryo1/11401_CS203A/studynote/Hashing.md

 | Insert | O(1) | O(n) | May require several probes |
 | Delete | O(1) | O(n) | Needs careful slot marking (“lazy delete”) |

+## Clustering
+Clustering in hashing refers to the phenomenon where collisions cause elements to concentrate in certain areas of the hash table, rather than being evenly distributed. <ins>This leads to longer probe sequences and degraded performance.</ins>
+- **Primary clustering :**
+  Primary clustering occurs in linear probing when consecutive filled slots form long contiguous blocks.
+Once a block starts to grow, new collisions tend to extend it further, making probe chains longer and searches slower.
+- **Secondary clustering :**
+  Secondary clustering happens when different keys produce the same initial hash value and therefore follow identical probe sequences.
+Unlike primary clustering, the filled slots are not necessarily consecutive, but the probe paths overlap, causing repeated collisions along the same pattern.
 ## Try hashing
 https://github.com/2Ryo1/11401_CS203A/blob/main/AssignmentIV/README_s1133352.md